Higher Education Cybersecurity Planning at the Executive Level and Implementation of a Management Plan at the IT Department Level – A Case Study

-Assessing and reporting
+Assessing and Reporting

-Lighthouse worked together with the information technology departments staff and management to review their current IT environment and build a plan to bring the college into alignment with cybersecurity industry best practices and compliance with recognized frameworks and standards.
+We worked together with the information technology departments staff and management to review their current IT environment and build a plan to bring the college into alignment with cybersecurity industry best practices and compliance with recognized frameworks and standards.

-We then created an action plan to address high priority security and infrastructure issues.
+Next, we created an action plan to address high priority security and infrastructure issues.

 We also built a long-term strategic and tactical management plan to bring the cybersecurity team to the target state of maturity within the resources that were available.